pretix/pretix-docs/docs/topics/scan.md

 If you want all badges to be printed twice, go to the settings page and check the box next to "Print every badge twice".

+### Locking the settings

+pretixSCAN offers you the option to lock settings behind a PIN.
+This can be useful if you want to prevent the people operating the check-in from changing any of the settings.
+Open pretixSCAN, tap the :btn-icon:material-dots-vertical:: button in the top right corner and then tap :btn:Settings:.
+Scroll to the "User interface" subheading and tap "PIN protection".
+Then, tap on "Set PIN", enter a PIN, and note the PIN down in a safe place or save it in a password manager.
+As soon as you check the box next to "Enable PIN protection", the settings will be locked by PIN.
+This means that the next time you return to the home screen and attempt to open the settings, you will be prompted to enter the PIN.
+You also have the option to protect the other functions of the app with the same PIN: statistics, switching between events, as well as switching between entrance and exit scanning mode.

+### Kiosk mode

+pretixSCAN offers you the option to operate a device in kiosk mode.
+This is useful for a self-serve check-in situation with customers scanning their own tickets.
+If you want to use a device in kiosk mode only, you should choose the security profile "pretixSCAN (kiosk mode, no order sync, no search)" in the backend during the initial connection process.
+If you have connected the device already, you can retroactively change the security profile by opening the [pretix backend](https://pretix.eu/control/), navigating to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-solid-mobile-screen: Devices" and clicking the :btn::material-pencil-box-outline:: button next to the device in the list.
+Once you have set the security profile, open pretixSCAN on your Android device , tap the :btn-icon:material-dots-vertical:: button in the top right corner and then tap :btn:Settings:.
+Scroll to the "User interface" subheading and tap "PIN protection".
+Then, tap on "Set PIN", enter a PIN, and note the PIN down in a safe place or save it in a password manager.
+Generate a QR code containing your PIN, for example by going to https://duckduckgo.com and entering "qr code" followed by your pin into the search field.
+Store the resulting image.
+As soon as you check the box next to "Enable PIN protection", the settings will be locked by PIN.
+The only way to leave kiosk mode and access the settings is by scanning the QR code of the PIN.

 ## Further Information

  - [pretixSCAN repository on GitHub](https://github.com/pretix/pretixscan-android)